Train your cat and enjoy a closer bond as you work together

 When you think of cats, obedience isn’t usually one of the automatic words which spring to mind.
 It's not most cats' strong point - they tend to be very independent and appear to be laid back.
 They set the agenda for the day and the moment and we, the human race, undertake tasks such as getting their dinner ready on demand.
-Complete Cat Training would make most cat owners (or, should we say, staff) sit down in stunned amazement.

 So it may surprise you to know that more and more cat owners are deriving considerable enjoyment and satisfaction from training their feline friends to undertake a variety of tasks, such as the sit, stay, jumping through hoops, and twirling.